scozv/blog/_posts/2016-04-05-fully-migrating-from-bitbucket-cloud-issue-system-to-jira-server.md

 # Limitation of Bitbucket Cloud Build-in Issue System

-If we want to build a library system (the project code is `LS`), we may separate the project into a series of repository (module) below:
+If we want to build a library system (the project code is `LS`), we may separate the project into a series of repositories (modules) below:

 * `ls-core-restful`: A core RESTful service, including user management, book management, and borrowing management,